JeffMuter/obsidian_emerald/color scheme terminal.md

 I made a polar-theme.lua file in the lua/ directory.
 Calling it in my init.lua file which sets it.
 Getting an alert when I open neovim, so need to get that figured out, as well as getting more customizing and inspiration. currently, symbols & brackets are a candle-orange color.
 Everything else should be different shades of blue / white.
 Gray for comments, white for strings, I have light-blue everywhere else, but that's too many things all the exact same shade.

+Gotten a decent way through the polar theme.
+I go back and forth on some things, I want a bit of distinguishment on variables vs packagenames, function names, method names, and keywords.
+I want less color variety. but I also want things to be hyper readable.

+For